-I have taken on a new project to teach anatomy for yoga.
-I am in the process of building an anatomy section for a quicker, practical understanding of musculoskeletal anatomy and physiology.
-I will be expanding my posts on the origin, insertion, function and trapped bones.
-When I talk to yoga teachers, the illustrations seem to help them to understand the restriction in a certain movement more easily.
+I am in the process of building an anatomy section for a quicker, more practical understanding of musculoskeletal anatomy and physiology.
+Additionally, I am expanding my posts on the origin, insertion, function, and trapped bones.
+When I talk to yoga teachers, the illustrations help them to understand the muscular restriction in a certain movement more easily.

 I wrote about the basics of these illustrations in this post.
 Origin in blue.
 Insertion in green.
-Trapped in tan.
+Trapped in brown.
 Combinations in teal.

-Here is an example to show you how these help yoga teachers and bodyworkers understand their clients:
+Here is an example to show you how these help yoga teachers and bodyworkers can evaluate their clients:

 Okay, let’s track down the muscles that keep her from getting her shoulder back.